obensonne/poole/README.md

 [clevercss]: http://sandbox.pocoo.org/clevercss/
 [less]: http://lesscss.org/

+### Pre- and post-convert hooks

+All pages converted by Poole may be processed by custom code in `macros.py` using *hook* functions.
+In particular, any function whose name starts with `hook_preconvert_` is run after source markdown files have been parsed but not yet converted.
+Similarly, any function whose name starts with `hook_postconvert_` is run after the content of pages has been converted to HTML (but still without the skeleton HTML given in the project's `page.html` file).

+Pre-convert hooks are useful to preprocess the markdown source and/or to generate new virtual pages based on existing real pages:

+    def hook_preconvert_foo():
+        # important: replace all foos by bars in every page
+        for p in pages:
+            p.source = p.source.replace("foo", "bar")
+        # create a new virtual page which still has a foo
+        p = Page("foo.md", virtual="The only page with a *foo*.", title="Foony")
+        pages.append(p)

+Virtual pages can be created by providing a virtaul source filename relative to the project's input folder and corresponding markdown content.
+Page attributes (e.g. `title`) may be given as additional keyword arguments but may also be encoded in the markdown source as in real markdown input files.

+A common use case for post-convert hooks is to generate full content RSS feeds:

+    def hook_postconvert_rss():
+        # this is kind of pseudo code
+        rss = ...
+        for p in pages:
+            rss.add_item(..., r.html)
+        rss.save(".../rss.xml")

+More practical and detailed usage examples of hooks and virtual pages can be found in the recipes.

 ### Recipes

 You can do some pretty fancy and useful things with inlined Python code and